 We get it.
 Expense reporting can be challenging.
-That’s why we put together this expense reporting cheat sheet for when you need to get all the details—fast.
+That’s why we put together this expense reporting cheat sheet for when you need to get all the details and some expense report best practices—fast.

 - Date & time of purchase